North Point Surf Break

 Best Forecast Surf Conditions for North Point this week:

-The surf forecast for North Point over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 19) at 11PM.
-The primary swell is predicted to be 2.5m and 13s period.
-The wind is predicted to be glassy as the swell arrives.
+The surf forecast for North Point over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Aug 22) at 2AM.
+The primary swell is predicted to be 2.5m and 14s period with a secondary swell of 2.0m and 18s.
+The wind is predicted to be cross-offshore as the swell arrives.

-The most powerful waves expected at North Point in the next 16 days are 5.0m 16s and forecast to arrive on Saturday (Jul 18) at 5PM.
+The most powerful waves expected at North Point in the next 16 days are 5.0m 15s and forecast to arrive on Monday (Aug 17) at 11PM.
 Winds are predicted to be onshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 1.4m 7s period and expected on Friday (Jul 17) at 2PM.

 Wave TypeTime (AWST) & Date Wave Height & Period